-The investments of the Plan are pooled with the investments of the Ashland Employee Savings Plan and the International Specialty Products Inc. 401(k) Plan (ISP Plan) in a master trust pursuant to an amended agreement between Fidelity Management Trust Company, the trustee, and Ashland - Ashland LLC Savings Plan Master Trust (the Master Trust), effective October 1, 2012.
+The investments of the Plan are pooled with the investments of the Ashland Employee Savings Plan, the International Specialty Products Inc. 401(k) Plan (ISP Plan), and the Pharmachem Profit Sharing Plan in a master trust pursuant to an amended agreement between Fidelity Management Trust Company, the trustee, and Ashland - Ashland LLC Savings Plan Master Trust (the Master Trust), effective October 1, 2012.